 - meeting eligibility requirements for English 101 and Math 100 and satisfaction of the College reading requirement;

-- submission of application for Associate Degree Nursing Program by deadline.
+- submission of application for Nursing Program by the deadline.

-Admission to the Associate Degree Nursing Program is competitive, and the number of students admitted is limited by the number of clinical facilities available.
-After meeting minimal application requirements, applicants are rank-ordered for acceptance using a points system based on score on ACT National or ACT Residual (mininum composite score of 18) and quality points from selected college courses.
+Admission to the Nursing Program is competitive, and the number of clinical facilities available limits the number of students admitted.
+After meeting minimal application requirements, applicants are rank-ordered for acceptance using a points system based on the score on ACT National or ACT Residual (minimum composite score of 18) and quality points from selected college courses.
 Additional points may be awarded.
-Please see program application worksheet for criteria.
+Please see the program application worksheet for criteria.